 4.2.
 Innate concepts of consciousness

-of consciousness located in the brain would still have to be completely quantitative and therefore lacking several necessary dimensions.
+However, this does not solve the problem either, as any innate concept of consciousness located in the brain would still have to be completely quantitative and therefore lacking several necessary dimensions.

 4.3.
 Quantifiable dimensions of consciousness

 However, my claim is not that conscious experiences possess no quantifiable dimensions whatsoever, but only that they possess non-quantitative, qualitative and subjective aspects as well.

 4.4.
 Metasubjective concepts and other concepts